Our New Name

 We are delighted to announce a new name for our organization.
 Ayni Education International is now Sahar.
 Sahar means dawn in Dari, the most common language spoken in Northern Afghanistan.
 Our leadership team and our Afghan advisors all agree – this is a new day for girls in Afghanistan.
 Sahar will continue to provide education for Afghan girls – building schools, creating computer centers, and supporting teacher training – while also seeking opportunities to rise up to the challenges always present when great change is undertaken.

-Sahar’s work will be featured in an exhibit installation at the Impact HUB in Seattle, 220 2nd Ave South from February 10-March 31.
+Sahar’s work is currently featured in an exhibit at the Impact HUB in Seattle, 220 2nd Ave South from February 10-March 31.

-The exhibit will feature photographs and stories about our work in northern Afghanistan.
+The exhibit features photographs and stories about our work in northern Afghanistan.
 Please stop by and learn more about Sahar and our work!